MobiKin

 10. Download Apps

 Downloading apps is one of the most necessary things that need to be added to the to-do list.
-You can search for, browse, review, purchase, and download apps by visiting App Store/Google Play on your device. (can't download apps from Google Play Store?)
+You can search for, browse, review, purchase, and download apps by visiting App Store/Google Play on your device.
+(Can't download apps from Google Play Store?)
 Or visit your phone's Interactive Simulator for further instructions on downloading apps.

 11. Pair with a Bluetooth Accessory